Learning from the electronic structure of molecules across the periodic table: Introduction

 At the same time, the Hamiltonian matrix contains far more information than the atomic-level properties (e.g., forces, energies) which are computed from it.
 It includes information about excited states, ionization energies, electron density, multipole moments, and more.
 Incorporating this electronic structure data in different ways has served to improve data efficiency and generalizability across atomic-level prediction tasks and challenging interaction regimes, by exploiting patterns in the underlying electronic representations of atomic interactions \citep{delRio2023, orbformer, orbitall, Suman2025, Sunshine2023, tang2025approaching, Shao2023}.
 These initial attempts to inform MLIPs with electronic interactions have, however, been limited to demonstrations on relatively restricted datasets in terms of both molecular size and elemental composition.
 Existing models struggle to scale to the structure sizes \citep{amorphous}, basis sets \citep{Wanet}, and number of atomic elements necessary to advance the state of the art of MLIPs.
 Here we directly address these challenges to enable scalable electronic-structure learning, and provide a recipe for learning energies from a shared embedding space via `Hamiltonian pretraining'.
 We make the following contributions:

 \begin{enumerate}[leftmargin=15pt] \item Develop HELM - ``Hamiltonian-trained Electronic-structure Learning for Molecules", a scalable Hamiltonian matrix prediction network which enables transfer-learning to energy prediction tasks from a unified atomic orbital basis.
 HELM is state-of-the-art on the most challenging Hamiltonian matrix benchmarks openly available, and is the first `universal' electronic structure prediction model demonstrated on structure sizes and chemical diversity comparable to those treated by current MLIPs.
+HELM's scalability to large system sizes, basis sets, and heavy elements is enabled by a combination of SO(2) convolutions \citep{so2}, equivariant data scaling, and parity-expansion layers to enforce diagonal sub-matrix symmetry.

 \item Introduce a curated dataset of Hamiltonian matrices, `OMol\_CSH\_58k' based on the Open Molecules (OMol25) \citep{omol} data.
 Compared to the previous largest publicly-available Hamiltonian matrix benchmark \citep{nablaDFT}, OMol\_CSH\_58k efficiently samples electronic interactions across an unprecedented range of atomic elements, inter-atomic distances, and orbital types, matching the scale and diversity of current atomic force and energy datasets.
 It presents a realistic and challenging target for Hamiltonian pretraining approaches.